UnTamed-Fury/fury-fdroid/README.md

 ## Features

-- Automated Updates: Checks for new releases every 6 hours via GitHub Actions
+- Automated Updates: Checks for new releases everyday via GitHub Actions
 - Stateless Architecture: APKs are not stored in the git history, keeping the repository size small and builds fast
 - Smart Metadata: Automatically fetches app descriptions and icons from upstream GitHub repositories
 - Optimized Icons: Automatically converts and optimizes app icons for F-Droid compatibility